 IM training can benefit those with cognitive or neurological challenges.
-It has been used with clients to manage the following conditions:
+At Amen Clinics, we have used IM to manage the following conditions:

 AREAS OF IMPROVEMENT

 IM has been found to be beneficial in many areas, including:

 • Impulse Control